 The fellow will have ample of experience in supervising and teaching other trainees including medical students, general psychiatry fellows, and psychology and social work trainees.

 Upon completion of this program, the fellow will be a competent clinical administrator in any clinical setting including outpatient, inpatient, day treatment or acute care.
 The fellow will be adept at consulting and critically apprising medical literature as well as understanding research methodology and processes.
 We promote academic development and encourage fellows to engage in their independent scientific research projects and scholarly activities and we provide mentorship and time for fellows to do so.

 First year fellows rotate through five two and a half month blocks as detailed below.
 An attending psychiatrist is available to supervise on site for all rotations.
 Wednesday morning is protected for didactics, Grand Rounds, fellows’ lunch meeting, Journal Club directed by Robert Andrews, MD, Clinical Case Conference directed by Zinoviy Gutkovich, MD, Psychopharmacology Case Conference directed by Georgia Gaveras, DO and DSM V and Formulation seminar also directed by Georgia Gaveras, DO.
 Didactics in the first year include Basic Psychopharmacology, Child and Adolescent Psychotherapy and Psychopathology, DBT and CBT training, and instruction in techniques specific to Child and Adolescent research.
 Initially, first year fellows participate in a crash course in child and adolescent psychiatry topics through July and August.

-Beth Israel Medical Center, Outpatient Child Psychiatry Clinic
+Mount Sinai Beth Israel, Outpatient Child Psychiatry Clinic

 Rotation Director: Manuela Zisu, MD